maxAndy-803474/my-fullstack-project/README.md

 https://ma.opsteam.space/frontend - frontend
 https://ma.opsteam.space/ - phpmyadmin

-# Instructions for Deploying the Project on a New Server
+# Instructions for Deploying the my-fullstack-project

 This document provides instructions for deploying the project on a new server using Docker and Docker Compose.